-In 2021, the stock of FDI in Spain, according to the Investment Registry's data published in May 2023, was 529,877 million euros (taking into account only productive investments - Non-ETVE), the maximum in the historical series, after seven years of continuous growth, and already represents 44% of Spanish GDP.
+In 2021, the stock of FDI in Spain, according to the Investment Registry's data published in May 2023, was 529,877 million euros (taking into account only productive investments - Non-ETVE), the maximum in the historical series, after seven years of continuous growth, and already represents 43.4% of Spanish GDP.

 At the end of 2021, the number of companies reporting to the Investment Registry stood at 19,668, 7.3% more than in 2021.
 About 40% of them are group heads, and the rest companies in which they have an equity stake.

 The SABI database (INFORMA) puts the number of companies with foreign capital in Spain, in which a foreign shareholder controls at least 10% of the capital of the company, at 29,687.

-According to the latest edition of the INE FILINT survey (September 2022), there are 11,722 subsidiaries of foreign companies (statistical business units) in the Industry, Trade and Non-financial Services sectors in Spain.
+According to the latest edition of the INE FILINT survey (September 2023), there are 14,761 subsidiaries of foreign companies (statistical business units) in the Industry, Trade and Non-financial Services sectors in Spain.
 This survey also sheds some light on these companies in Spain:

-- > Employment is concentrated in a relatively small group of companies.
-Large companies, which barely represent 28% of all foreign companies in Spain, are responsible for 92% of the jobs linked to the investment stock. - Foreign subsidiaries employ close to 1.8 million workers, 16% of the employed population in Spain in the sectors analyzed. - Average salaries in subsidiaries of foreign companies are 29% higher than the national average and have grown 7% since 2011.
+- Employment is concentrated in a relatively small group of companies.
+Large companies, which barely represent 8% of all foreign companies in Spain, are responsible for 81% of the jobs linked to the investment stock. - > Foreign subsidiaries employ over 2 million workers, 15% of the employed population in Spain in the sectors analyzed. - Average salaries in subsidiaries of foreign companies are 35% higher than the national average.

-- > Their turnover represented 29% of the national total in 2020, a 19% increase since 2011. - Their contribution to Spanish exports is very significant: 41% of exports are made by subsidiaries with foreign capital.
-This figure reaches 50% in the case of industrial subsidiaries.
+- > Their turnover represented 27.5% of the national total in 2021. - > Their contribution to Spanish exports is very significant: 40% of exports are made by subsidiaries with foreign capital.
+This figure reaches 49% in the case of industrial subsidiaries.